kudobuilder/kudo/docs/cli.md

   Events:        <none>
 ```

-The status information for the `Active-Plan` is nested in this part:
+Finally, the status information for the `Active-Plan` is nested in this part:

 ```bash
   Status: